 Q: What is the statute of limitations for filing a tax refund claim?

 A: Generally, you have three years from the date the return was filed or two years from the date the tax was paid, whichever is later, to file your claim.
-This means that in 2013 you can file refund claims for tax years 2010, 2011 and 2012.
-In some special circumstances (such as signing an agreement with the IRS to keep the statute of limitations open), taxpayers may be allowed to file refund claims for tax years 2009 and earlier.
+Generally speaking, this means that in 2015 you can file refund claims for tax years 2012, 2013 and 2014.
+In some special circumstances (such as signing an agreement with the IRS to keep the statute of limitations open), taxpayers may be allowed to file refund claims for tax years 2011 and earlier.

 Q: I bought same-sex spouse health insurance coverage from my employer on an after-tax basis.
 Do I get any credit for that?